LandrumTrev/book-reporter/README.md

 _________________________________________________

-### take.note is a Project-based note organizer web app.
+### take.note is a project-based note organizer web app with multiple user accounts.

 An MVC-structured responsive web app, take.note utilizes a MySQL database accessed with the Sequelize ORM, Handlebars for data-based page templating, and Bootstrap front-end elements modified with custom CSS.
 The web-based Quill.js word processor allows the main document of each Project numerous formatting options.